Man Chong: Service under Cao Rui

 Following Cao Pi's death in 226, his son Cao Rui succeeded him as the emperor of Wei.
 After his coronation, Cao Rui elevated Man Chong from the status of a district marquis to a county marquis under the title "Marquis of Changyi" (昌邑侯).
 In 228, he appointed Man Chong as the Inspector (刺史) of Yu Province.

 In the spring of 228, defectors from Wei's rival state, Wu, claimed that Wu forces were preparing to attack the territories north of the Yangtze River, with the Wu emperor Sun Quan personally leading his forces.
 Man Chong deduced that the Wu forces were deliberately spreading misinformation and that their true target was Xiyang County (西陽縣; southwest of present-day Guangshan County, Henan), so he gave orders to strengthen the defences at Xiyang County.
 When Sun Quan found out, he had no choice but to call off the attack.

-In the autumn of the same year, Cao Rui ordered the general Cao Xiu to lead troops from Lujiang Commandery (廬江郡; around present-day Lu'an, Anhui) to Hefei, and Man Chong to lead troops to Xiakou (夏口; in present-day Wuhan, Hubei).
+In the autumn of the same year, believing Zhou Fang's fake defection was real, Cao Xiu led troops from Lujiang Commandery (廬江郡; around present-day Lu'an, Anhui) into Wu lands with Man Chong ordered by the Emperor to lead troops to Xiakou (夏口; in present-day Wuhan, Hubei).
 Man Chong wrote a memorial to the emperor: "Cao Xiu may be wise and decisive, but he has little experience in battle.
 The route that he is taking has a lake behind it and the river beside it.
 It is easy to advance but difficult to retreat.
 Military leaders tend to avoid travelling across such terrain if possible.
 If he is going into Wuqiangkou (無彊口), he should be well-prepared."
-Before Man Chong's memorial reached Cao Rui, however, Cao Xiu and his army had already entered Wuqiangkou, where Wu forces blocked the path and forced them to turn back.
-As they came under attack while retreating, Zhu Ling showed up with reinforcements to cover their retreat.
-The Wu forces became fearful upon seeing the arrival of Wei reinforcements, so they retreated as well.
-Cao Xiu thus managed to escape with his life.
+Before Man Chong's memorial reached Cao Rui, however, Cao Xiu and his army had already entered Wuqiangkou, where Wu forces cut off his line of retreat and inflicted heavy casulities on Cao Xiu's forces.

 After Cao Xiu died later in 228, Man Chong, as General of the Vanguard, was ordered to replace him as the supervisor of military operations in Yang Province.
 As Man Chong had gained much support from the locals during his tenure as the Administrator of Runan Commandery, the people in Runan Commandery wanted to follow him when they learnt that he had been reassigned to Yang Province.
-Man Chong could not stop them.
-A military officer wrote to the emperor Cao Rui, seeking permission to execute the local leader as a warning to the people to stop making things difficult for Man Chong.
-However, Cao Rui did not approve and, as a compromise, he allowed Man Chong to bring only 1,000 people with him to Yang Province while the rest had to remain in Runan Commandery.
+A military officer wrote to the emperor Cao Rui, seeking permission to execute the local leaders to stop an emigration of the populace.
+However, Cao Rui did not approve and, as a compromise, he allowed Man Chong to bring a following of one thousand personal retainers to Yang Province while the rest had to remain in Runan Commandery.